-Lomas de Lachay National Reserve is a natural reserve in the desert foothills of Peru where moisture from coastal mists has created a unique micro-environment of dwarf forest called Lomas which conceals a plethora of small animals and birds.
+Lomas de Lachay National Reserve is a protected area in the desert foothills of Peru where moisture from coastal mists has created a unique micro-environment of dwarf forest called Lomas, which conceals a plethora of small animals and birds.

 The hills are a result of a combination of coastal climate factors, and subject to a peculiar geography called the Yungas.
 They originate from the primary spurring of the Andes, a location where they contact the clouds which cover the area the majority of the year.

-Some 150 plant species have been registered inside the park, some on their way to extinction.
-Among the most notable, are the Peruvian papaya, tara, Capparis prisca, Caesalpinia tinctoria and the nettle Loasa urens, which cover the reserve with yellow attractive flowers.
+Some 150 plant species have been registered inside the reserve, some on their way to extinction.
+Among the most notable, are the Peruvian papaya, tara spinosa, Capparis prisca, Caesalpinia tinctoria and the nettle Loasa urens, which cover the reserve with yellow attractive flowers.
 There are also numerous grasses, air plants and succulents, like cactus.

 The common mammals found here are the rodents but there are other species like the Sechuran fox, the Andes skunk (Conepatus rex), the mountain mouse, and the vizcacha.

 Throughout the reserve there are approximately 55 bird species in 15 families, among them are: the burrowing owl, the Andean tinamou, the American kestrel, and diverse species of hummingbirds.
 Among the most reptiles are the Peruvian snake (Bothrops pictus) and the curl tail lizard.
 There are also many arthropods.